evildmp/vurt/articles/becoming-a-contributor.rst

 your local PyCon or other volunteer-run conference, or an educational project such as `Django Girls <https://djangogirls.org/en/>`_.

-Valuable contributions are not just code.
-Documentation is probably a better place to start for many contributors, but in general, open-source projects community projects run on people's volunteered skill and time, and any way you can put those to use is likely to be welcomed.
+**Valuable contributions are not just code.** Documentation is probably a better place to start than code for many contributors, but in general, open-source projects community projects run on people's volunteered skill and time, and any way you can put those to use is likely to be welcomed.

 What do *you* care about?